wvbe/ask-nicely/README.md

   precontrollers and controllers.
 This allows you to pass an application/config object along.

 ## Release notes
+- v 3.0.0
+  - _Deprecate the `Root` class, any `Command` can serve as root_
+  - _Refactor `Root#interpret()` to `Command#parse()`, which doesn't throw and parses more_
+  - _Add `Command#execute()` which parses, executes, and throws like the previous `interpret` method would have._
 - v 2.0.0
   - Expose classes as an ES6 module
   - Package using rollup and babel ES2015 preset
   - _Rename the AskNicely (root class) to Root_
   - _Do not expose the root class as a default export_
   - _Do not expose classes via an instance of ask-nicely_
 - v 1.1.1
   - Fix the way InputError was exposed
 - v1.1.0
   - Adding `Command#addAlias(alias)`
   - Throwing new `InputError` as opposed to regular `Error` in some cases, allows you do distinguish user errors from system errors.
   - Exposing `Request` and allow to use pass own instance to `AskNicely#interpret()`
   - Adding `Command#setController(controller)` and `#setNewChildClass(Class)`
   - Declaring properties on Request in constructor so you don't have to keep null-checking
   - Adding `MultiOption` class, which evaluates to an array
 - v1.0.0
   - Using ECMAScript 6
   - `Option`, `Parameter` and related classes increase configurability a thousandfold
   - Moved most parsing logic to individual classes that represent a syntax part
   - `AskNicely#interpret()` is no longer synchronous because of the ability to asynchronously resolve values
   - Ditching a lot of useless methods that are not directly used for parsing or configuring, moving a lot of other stuff
   - Ditching `Command#isHungry()` and `Command#isGreedy()`
 - v0.1.0
   - Initial release, pretty basic parsing with limited configurability

 ## Issues/known bugs
 - There's a problem in `VariableSyntaxPart` that would fail to clone the `default` property object of a `DeepOption` of